Jethet/project-elevador/README.md

 Isues to solve:
 * The website is not suitable for mobile use.
 For a next version of the site, the starting point should be the mobile device.
 * Some pictures do not load or load very slowly.
 This has been improved by changing from png to jpg format, but is still not as fast as I would like.
 Also, I'd like to have them in the same format.
 * The sidebar with navigation almost disappears on smaller screens.
-I specifically chose this lefthand sidebar to avoid too much of a 'bootstrap' look, and would really like to keep it.
+I specifically chose this navigation sidebar to avoid too much of a 'bootstrap' look, and would really like to keep it.